7.5. Adiabatic Box/Reservoir (DSMC, Relaxation/Chemistry)

 An essential feature of DSMC simulations is their ability to treat thermal and chemical non-equilibrium in a physically correct manner.
-A simple example for such a use case are adiabatic box/reservoir simulations, which start in a non-equilibrium state.
-The subsequent simulation should lead to the correct relaxation towards equilibrium.
-Hence, this tutorial provides an example case at thermal non-equilibrium with disabled chemistry and another based on chemical non-equilibrium with chemistry enabled.
+A simple example for such a use case is a reservoir simulation (adiabatic box), which starts in a non-equilibrium state.
+The subsequent simulation should lead the system towards equilibrium via a relaxation process.
+The first part of this tutorial provides an example at thermal non-equilibrium with disabled chemistry, the second part is based on chemical non-equilibrium with chemistry enabled.

 cp -r $PICLAS_PATH/tutorials/dsmc-reservoir .